Odpowiednie oświetlenie samochodu dla różnych warunków jazdy - Multigenus

 Emergency lighting

-Road lighting on curves
+Road cornering lighting

 Warning lighting

-Headlight lighting
+Headlight illumination

 Summary